leoheck/kiri/README.md

 KiRi uses internally existing tools to export schematics and layout to SVG images that can be later compared.

-So, when exporting schematics to SVG images:
+So, when exporting schematics pages to SVG images:

 - if Kicad 7 is installed, the new `kicad-cli` is used for both projects made with Kicad 6 and 7
 - if Kicad 6 is installed, schematics are exported using [xdotool](https://github.com/jordansissel/xdotool) on Linux/Windows and [cliclick](https://github.com/BlueM/cliclick) on macOS, using the GUI.
 - if Kicad 5 is installed, [Plotgitsch](https://github.com/jnavila/plotkicadsch) and `plotgitsch` are used to export the schematics

-When exporting the layout to SVG images:
+When exporting the layout layers in SVG images:

 - [Kicad-Diff](https://github.com/Gasman2014/KiCad-Diff) is used for all supported Kicad versions using `pcbnew` library available in python. `kicad-cli` is not used on Kicad 6 and 7 projects because it is slower than the python script since each layer has to be exported individually and this tool cannot do that at once.